Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/reference/glossary/network-terms.md

 ## Routing

 A data packet travels at a more or less fixed speed, so a player's ping is directly affected by the distance between the player and the server.
-However, the copper and fiber optic cables do not take a direct path to the data center, so the path, or route, to a data center that's physically farther away could actually end up being shorter than a route a data center that's physically closer to you.
+However, the copper and fiber optic cables don't take a direct path to the data center, so the path, or route, to a data center that's physically farther away can actually end up being shorter than a route a data center that's physically closer to you.

 Another factor that affects the data travel time is the number of stops (or hops) that your data packet must make on its way.
 Every additional hop also increases the risk that you lose a data packet.